landlord reviews tenant background checks

 points landlords should look for in a tenant background check

-In addition to credit score, many background check services will also weigh an applicant’s payment history.
-This is because on-time payments are more important to landlords than credit scores, though credit scores are a good overall indicator of financial health.
 In general, landlords should look for tenants with at least an average credit score of 650.
-Though good credit is considered 700–749, most renters will have lower-than-average credit scores as they don’t have mortgage payments to boost their score.
+Though good credit is considered 700–749, most renters will have lower-than-average credit scores as they don’t have mortgage payments to boost them.
 In addition, landlords should look for applicants with a near-flawless history of on-time payments.

 As mentioned above, landlords can deny housing to those with a criminal history if they believe the applicant will put the community at risk.
 However, just because someone has a felony and/or jail time on their record does not necessarily mean they will be a bad tenant.
-This is a judgment call that is up to the landlord’s discretion, and some factors you should consider are:

 • How long ago was the offense?